top of page

 GFI 263: What it Means for Your Cattle Herd

-Herd health is every farmer and rancher's top priority.
+Herd health is every farmer and rancher’s top priority.
 When cattle get sick, you treat them.
-But as consumers continue to have more questions about antibiotic use and livestock, the U.S. Food and Drug Administration (FDA) has issued more guidance and regulations on antibiotics.
+However, as consumers continue to have more questions about antibiotic use and livestock, the U.S. Food and Drug Administration (FDA) has issued more guidance and regulations on their use.

 What is GFI 263?